spineda2019/PandasPlusPlus/README.md

 This is just a pet project at the moment and definitely has some kinks and wrinkles that can be ironed out and optimized

+## Known Issues
+the use of std::views::zip in the matrix addition operator does not seem to be supported yet by clang, but is by msvc and gcc